Help Center

 Yes!
 At BSA, we guarantee that all our products are completely brand new.

 Yes.
-Customers who order online are able to pick up their products and have them installed at BSA’s main store in Peakhurst NSW (51 Norman St, Peakhurst, NSW 2210) .
+Customers who order online can pick up their products and have them installed at BSA’s main store in Peakhurst, NSW (51 Norman St, Peakhurst, NSW 2210).
+Please note that fitting costs are additional to the product.
+For fitting charges, please email us at jason@bsawheels.com.au or call (02) 9584 3013.

 What does offset mean?

-The offset is simply the distance between the wheels centre line and the hub mounting face at the back of the wheel.
-Typically you’ll find offsets engraved or stamped into your wheel as mm of ET which just means insertion depth.
-At BSA, our expert technicians will ensure you’ll always get the correct offset.
+The offset is the distance between the wheel’s centerline and the hub mounting face at the back of the wheel.
+Typically, offsets are engraved or stamped into your wheel as mm of ET, which stands for insertion depth.
+At BSA, our expert technicians ensure you always get the correct offset.

-Positive Offset: These are when wheels have their mounting face toward the front face of the wheel.
-You’ll usually find that front wheel drive cars have positive offsets.
+Positive Offset: These wheels have their mounting face toward the front face of the wheel.
+You’ll usually find positive offsets on front-wheel-drive cars.

-Negative Offset: In contrast, a negative offset have their mounting face toward the rear of the wheel.
-You’ll typically find negative offsets on beefy rear-wheel drive vehicles.
+Negative Offset: These wheels have their mounting face toward the rear of the wheel.
+You’ll typically find negative offsets on beefy rear-wheel-drive vehicles.

-Zero Offset: Zero offset wheels on the other hand their mounting face in line with the centreline of the wheel (ET0).
+Zero Offset: Zero offset wheels have their mounting face in line with the centerline of the wheel (ET0).

 What does PCD mean?

-Pitch Circle Diameter (PCD) is the diameter of your wheels bolt holes.
-Your PCD is typically measured in mm and also gives an indication of the number of bolts and studs on a wheel.
-For example a 4×100 Volkswagen wheel means 4 bolt holes drilled through the centre of a 100mm circle.
+Pitch Circle Diameter (PCD) is the diameter of your wheel’s bolt holes.
+Your PCD is typically measured in mm and indicates the number of bolts and studs on a wheel.
+For example, a 4×100 Volkswagen wheel means 4 bolt holes drilled through the center of a 100mm circle.

 What does Centre Bore mean?

-Hub Centric: When a wheel is hub centric, this means that the protruding hub on your vehicle along with the matching sized centre bore on your wheel is load bearing.
-Typically most modern wheels are hub centric and ensures that studs and bolts are securely holding the wheel onto the hub of the vehicle.
+Hub Centric: When a wheel is hub centric, it means that the protruding hub on your vehicle and the matching sized centre bore on your wheel are load-bearing.
+Most modern wheels are hub centric, ensuring that studs and bolts securely hold the wheel onto the hub of the vehicle.

-Lug Centric: Lug Centric wheels are wheels that emphasise studs and bolts.
-So ensure you replace your studs and bolts occasionally and tighten wheels ¾’s of the way to guarantee that they are cantered.
+Lug Centric: Lug Centric wheels emphasize the studs and bolts.
+Ensure you occasionally replace your studs and bolts and tighten wheels ¾ of the way to guarantee they are centered.

 What does Plus-Sizing and Up-Stepping mean?

-Plus sizing/Up-Stepping is the practice of increasing the diameter of a wheel while maintaining the rolling radius the same.
-This will also reduce the profile your tyres.
+Plus-Sizing/Up-Stepping is the practice of increasing the diameter of a wheel while maintaining the same rolling radius.
+This will also reduce the profile of your tyres.

-Plus-Sizing will improve responsiveness and handling of your vehicle.
-This will decrease the flexible tyre sidewall proportion to rigid alloy.
-In turn it will keep you tyre tread square and level to the roads surface.
+Plus-Sizing will improve the responsiveness and handling of your vehicle.
+It decreases the flexible tyre sidewall proportion to rigid alloy, keeping your tyre tread square and level to the road surface.

-Plus-Sizing or Up-Stepping can often make your wheel and tyres heavier.
-This disadvantage is a result of tyre inches being typically lighter than wheel inches and can ultimately decrease your vehicle’s damping deflection under compression as well as making your brakes looking undersized.
+However, Plus-Sizing or Up-Stepping can often make your wheels and tyres heavier.
+This disadvantage is due to tyre inches typically being lighter than wheel inches, which can ultimately decrease your vehicle’s damping deflection under compression and make your brakes look undersized.

 How do you install new wheels?

 The first step is to ensure you have the right tools and equipment.
-The first thing to look out for is having the right bolts for your wheel and the 4 plastic spigot rings.
-This is included in the installation kit provided by BSA.
+This includes having the correct bolts for your wheel and the four plastic spigot rings, which are included in the installation kit provided by BSA.

-The second step is to jack up you vehicle.
-Ensure you do this securely by making sure you use axle stands and chock the wheels to stop it from rolling.
+The second step is to jack up your vehicle.
+Ensure you do this securely by using axle stands and chocking the wheels to stop them from rolling.
 Stand the wheel up on your car and ensure that all the bolt holes and threads line up.
-Also ensure that the wheel fits on the hub properly and that the suspension strut, brake calliper and wheel arc have enough clearance.
-If you’ve recently upgraded your brakes, it is best to seek professional advice to ensure a proper fit before you proceed with any orders.
+Also, ensure that the wheel fits on the hub properly and that there is enough clearance for the suspension strut, brake caliper, and wheel arch.
+If you’ve recently upgraded your brakes, it is best to seek professional advice to ensure a proper fit before proceeding with any orders.

-The final step is to make sure that you tighten your wheel bolts according the manufacturers recommended torque.
-Do so until ¾ tightness, and then lower your car so that you can fully complete the process.
+The final step is to tighten your wheel bolts according to the manufacturer’s recommended torque.
+Do so until ¾ tightness, and then lower your car to complete the process fully.

 What do I do to care for my new wheels?

-BSA have specialty products specially designed to care for your new wheels.
-Our wheel cleaner products have been engineered to make cleaning wheels easy.
-Make sure that you frequently wash your wheels with mild and soapy water.
-Prevent using harsh cleaners, wire wools, electric buffers and avoid car wash rim cleaners.
+BSA offers specialty products designed to care for your new wheels.
+Our wheel cleaner products are engineered to make cleaning wheels easy.
+Frequently wash your wheels with mild soapy water and avoid using harsh cleaners, wire wools, electric buffers, and car wash rim cleaners.

-To get even more out of your wheels, put on several coats of quality car polish back to front.
-This will ensure it will last longer and prevent brake dust, dirt keying and road salt damage on the first use.
-We would also recommend that you treat your rims to protect your wheel paint.
+To get even more out of your wheels, apply several coats of quality car polish from back to front.
+This will ensure they last longer and prevent brake dust, dirt keying, and road salt damage.
+We also recommend treating your rims to protect your wheel paint.